jasonm23/onlisp-markdown/onlisp.md

 as a compiler for it—just one which relies on the existing Lisp compiler to do most of the work.

-We won’t consider any examples of embedded languages here, since Chap- ters 19–25 are all devoted to the topic.
+We won’t consider any examples of embedded languages here, since Chapters 19-25 are all devoted to the topic.
 Chapter 19 deals speciﬁcally with the difference between interpreting and transforming embedded languages, and shows the same language implemented by each of the two methods.